 As Alabama’s largest airport, the facilities at Birmingham-Shuttlesworth International Airport (BHM) continue to grow and expand.
 In order to strengthen the marketability of our airport and the Birmingham Region, we strive to maintain a first-class facility that will continue to enhance Birmingham as a great place to live, work and do business.

-Rental Car Quick Turn Around Facilities (QTA)
+Rental Car Quick-Turn-Around Facility (QTA)

-The Birmingham Airport Authority (BAA), in conjunction with the rental car agencies operating at the Birmingham-Shuttlesworth International Airport, is in the planning stages for the construction of a new quick turn around facilities (QTA) to be located along Messer-Airport Highway, the main thoroughfare to the Birmingham-Shuttlesworth International Airport.
+The Birmingham Airport Authority (BAA), in conjunction with the rental car agencies operating at the Birmingham-Shuttlesworth International Airport, recently built a new quick-turn-around facility (QTA) located along Messer-Airport Highway, the main thoroughfare to the Birmingham-Shuttlesworth International Airport.
 This new facility will soon be used to provide each rental car agency with dedicated “quick-turn-around” (QTA) areas for vehicle maintenance and increased parking/storage capacity for “ready cars.”
 This project has reached substantial completion.